waynewbishop/bishop-app-runbuddy-swift/README.md

 Run Buddy
 ====================

 This project utilizes [Generative AI](https://www.linkedin.com/in/waynebishop) to help runners plan their next training run or event.
-Implemented in Swift, Run Buddy integrates training, location and statisical weather information with Google's [Gemini API](https://ai.google.dev) to provide answers for frequently asked running questions.
+Implemented in Swift, Run Buddy integrates training, location and statistical weather information with Google's [Gemini API](https://ai.google.dev) to provide answers for frequently asked running questions.
 This includes suggested strategies for nutrition, hydration, clothing and overall performance.

 Audience
 ---------------------